broadinstitute/flipbook/form_schema_examples/README.md

 This folder contains example .json schema files which can be passed to reviewer2 using the `--form-schema-json` arg.
-These modify the form that reviewer2 displays on the data page.
+These modify the form that reviewer2 displays on the image page.

 For example, [str_genotypes.json](https://github.com/broadinstitute/reviewer2/blob/main/form_schema_examples/str_genotypes.json)
 changes the form from the default: